 We wanted an easy way of setting the threshold for the hall-effect sensor once the circuit had been installed so we used the internal comparator on the PIC microcontroller with the sensor connected to one input and a potentiometer connected to the other input.
 That way we can set a threshold voltage on the potentiometer and use an interrupt that would be triggered when the voltage from the sensor exceeds the threshold.

-Circuit mockup and stripboard build with sensor on left side
+Circuit mockup and stripboard build with a sensor on left side

 The software for the microcontroller is very simple.
 It waits for an interrupt on the comparator to trigger and then sets an output pin to be high.